wojciechmarek/modern-dashboard/README.md

 - ❌ using real-time communication with GraphQL subscriptions,
 - ❌ using JWT to authenticate the user,
 - ❌ using Jest and Angular Testing Library to test the Angular components,
-- ✅ using Nx to manage the mono repo (to share code between the front- and back-end).
+- ✅ using Nx to manage the mono repo (to share code between the front- and back-end, splitting the responsibilities into apps and libs, marking them by scopes and tags).

 ## Demo

-A live demo is available at: [https://modern-dashboard-ivory.vercel.app/](https://modern-dashboard-ivory.vercel.app/).
+A live demo is available at [https://modern-dashboard-ivory.vercel.app/](https://modern-dashboard-ivory.vercel.app/).

 ## What does it look like?

-⚠️ The screenshot down below is outdated, see a live demo for the current version.
+⚠️ The screenshot below is outdated.
+See a live demo for the current version.

 ![dash](https://github.com/wojciechmarek/modern-dashboard/assets/27026036/48accec4-bbc9-4faf-a025-ab8f111f5836)

 Current dashboard:

-- does not use real data,
+- does not use actual data,
 - does not allow to change the language,
 - does not support mobile views (due to the `desktop first approach),
-- allows to change the color theme.
+- allows you to change the color theme.

 ## Design style